TAJIKISTAN: Imprisonments "designed to scare the population"

 Sogd: 7 imams await trial

-Sulayman Boltuyev was Imam of the cathedral Mosque in Guliston (former Kayrakkum), Maksud Urunov Imam of the cathedral Mosque in Kanibadam, and Abdujamil Yusupov of the cathedral Mosque in Bobojon Gofurov District.
-Of the three other unnamed Imams, two are from Khujand and one from Kanibadam (see F18News 26 April 2016 http://www.forum18.org/
+Sulaymon Boltuyev was Imam of the cathedral Mosque in Guliston (former Kayrakkum), Maksud Urunov Imam of the cathedral Mosque in Kanibadam, and Abdujamil Yusufi of the cathedral Mosque in Bobojon Gofurov District.
+Of the four other unnamed Imams, at least two are from Khujand and one from Kanibadam (see F18News 26 April 2016 http://www.forum18.org/archive.php?article_id=2172).

 The case against the six Imams was combined with that of a seventh arrested Imam, the lawyer Vokhidova told Forum 18 on 16 May.
 She did not know the name of the seventh Imam.
 The cases were due to be referred to court on 17 May, she added, but did not know which court they would be handed to.